KylaHardrict/KylaHardrict/index.md

 <br>
 <img src="images/coffeeexample.png?raw=true"/>

+A simulation of coffee cooling.
+I followed the example provided in class to make this

 **Creature Simulator**
 <br>
 <img src="images/KylaWorld.png?raw=true"/>

 A game where you can go to different places and see different creatures.
-This example shows your home, which
+This example shows your home, which has 3 creatures named after my cats.

 ---